Maryann (yacht): World War II service

-On 13 December 1941 Maryann was assigned to the Base Section of the Inshore Patrol of the United States Asiatic Fleet.
-Maryann was first commanded by Ensign Fred Rising Newell, Jr., USNR.
+On 13 December 1941, Maryann was assigned to the Base Section of the Inshore Patrol of the United States Asiatic Fleet.
+Maryann was first commanded by Ensign Fred Rising Newell Jr., USNR.

-From January 4 to April 29, 1942 she was commanded by Lieutenant Fred Luman Raymond.
-Raymond, along with Lieutenant (junior grade) Fred Rising Newell, Jr., would receive the Navy Cross for heroism during the defense of the Philippines.
-Lieutenant Raymond was taken prisoner by the Japanese and died on December 15, 1944.
-Lieutenant (junior grade) Newell was also taken prisoner and also died in captivity, on January 22, 1945.
+During 4 January – 29 April 1942 she was commanded by Lieutenant Fred Luman Raymond.
+Raymond, along with Lieutenant (junior grade) Newell, later received the Navy Cross for heroism during the defense of the Philippines.
+Raymond was taken prisoner by the Japanese and died on or about 15 December 1944.
+Newell was also taken prisoner and also died in captivity, on 22 January 1945.

-After destruction of facilities at Cavite Navy Yard on 10 December 1941 Maryann moved with Motor Torpedo Boat Squadron Three to Sisiman Bay on the Bataan Peninsula where the commandeered tug Trabajador served as tender to the squadron.
-Despite the need to patrol in pairs in the event one PT needed assistance from another the critical shortage of spares and fuel often prevented such pairing so that one of the small converted patrol yachts, Maryann, Perry, or Fisheries II was used to accompany the PT.
-On the night of 1 February the converted yacht was in company with PT-32 which was damaged "with her hull held together by a jury rig of wires and braces" and capable of only 22 knots on a patrol off Bataan during which the PT made an attack on a large ship thought to be a cruiser.
-On 10 March the last PT boats departed south with General MacArthur with increased Japanese naval activity in the vicinity of the entrances to Manila Bay.
+After destruction of facilities at Cavite Navy Yard on 10 December 1941, Maryann moved with Motor Torpedo Boat Squadron Three to Sisiman Bay on the Bataan Peninsula where the commandeered tug Trabajador served as tender to the squadron.
+Despite the need to patrol in pairs in the event one PT needed assistance from another, the critical shortage of spares and fuel often prevented such pairing such that one of the small converted patrol yachts—Maryann, Perry, or Fisheries II—was used to accompany the PT.
+On the night of 1 February, the converted yacht was in company with PT-32 which was damaged "with her hull held together by a jury rig of wires and braces" and capable of only 22 knots on a patrol off Bataan during which the PT made an attack on a large ship thought to be a cruiser.
+On 10 March, the last PT boats departed south with General MacArthur with increased Japanese naval activity in the vicinity of the entrances to Manila Bay.

 Along with a number of other U.S. Navy vessels, Maryann was destroyed to prevent capture when the Japanese landed on Corregidor in May 1942.
 She was officially credited with one battle star for her participation in the defense of the Philippines.

 Navy Cross awards to crewmembers

 Two officers assigned to Maryanne were awarded the Navy Cross.
 Both officers were captured with the fall of the Philippines and died while prisoners of war.

-Citation for the Navy Cross awarded to Lieutenant (Junior Grade) Fred Rising Newell, Jr.
+Citation for the Navy Cross awarded to Lieutenant (Junior Grade) Fred Rising Newell Jr.

 The President of the United States of America takes pleasure in presenting the Navy Cross to Lieutenant, Junior Grade Fred Rising Newell, Jr., United States Naval Reserve, for heroism during combat with the enemy during the period 7 December 1941 to 7 March 1942, and 19–28 April 1942, while on board the U.S.S.
 MARYANNE, in the Philippine Islands.
 While exposed to frequent horizontal and dive bombing attacks by enemy Japanese air forces, Lieutenant, Junior Grade, Newell directed the fire of his anti-aircraft battery and participated in operations of strategic importance in the Manila Bay area involving hazardous missions such as to reflect great credit upon the United States Naval Service.